Menu

 dataset = load_docs(['article_category', 'article_body'])

 Next, the text is split into words and vectorized to create a classification model.
 Word segmentation of Japanese text is performed by morphological analysis with kuromoji using Esanpy.
-In vectorization, scikit-learn’s TfidfVectorizer converts the document group of article_body to TFIDF matrix X, and the predicted category information article_category is digitized by LabelEncoder and converted to integer array.
-X is used as an explanatory variable and y is used as an objective variable when creating a classification model.
+In vectorization, scikit-learn’s TfidfVectorizer converts the document group of article_body to a TFIDF matrix X, and the predicted category information article_category is digitized by LabelEncoder and converted to an integer array.
+X is used as an explanatory variable and y as an objective variable when creating a classification model.

 # Start Esanpy